Keyboard shortcuts

 2. validateCommand ensures the region exists, epoch matches, and the local peer is leader; a RegionError is returned otherwise.

-4. commandApplier (i.e. kv.Apply) runs GET/SCAN directly against the DB, using MVCC readers to honour locks and version visibility.
+4. commandApplier (i.e. kv.Apply) runs GET/SCAN against the DB using MVCC readers to honor locks and version visibility.

 Write (via Propose)